keyghzz/bullet/README.md

 The **resources** folder contains all images used as sprites.
 The card images used were taken from [Kenney's Playing Cards Pack](https://kenney.nl/assets/playing-cards-pack) licensed under CC0 1.0 Universal (Public Domain).

 An extensive HTML documentation generated using doxygen from Python function docs can be found in the documentation folder.

-# Credits
-This project was completed with 3 other batchmates.
-Hello sa inyo, Group 21!